 New uses for alfalfa: Aquafeeds

-Aquafeeds have an expanding market as aquaculture grows.
-Aquaculture, the farming of fish, has been a significant portion of the world food fish supply and growing since 1995.
+As aquaculture grows, it’ll expand the aquafeeds market.
+Aquaculture, the farming of fish, has been growing since 1995 and is a significant portion of the world food fish supply.
 According to the National Oceanic and Atmospheric Administration: